MarcosPrintes/GHAPI/README.md

 # GHAPI

-A simple project with React.js that list github repositories
+A simple project with React.js that list github repositories to test infinite scroll and IntersectionObserver api.

 ### `yarn install`
 ### `yarn start`